OPEnSLab-OSU/Loom/LOOM_library/ReadMe.md

 **Family**

-A family is generally a complete network of a given functionality under a single person or group
+A family is generally a complete network of a given functionality under a single person or group.

 **Family Number**

 A family number is used to distinguish subnets between a family.
-This is typically used to seperate devices into groups by purpose, location, etc. In Max/MSP, you are generally only observing one subnet at a time.
+This is typically used to seperate devices into groups by purpose, location, etc. In Max/MSP, you will generally only be observing a single subnet at a time.
 Family numbers should be 0 or greater.

 **Device Type**